 These speech therapy exercises are highly effective for teaching children to pronounce the “R” sound correctly.
 Do want to learn more helpful exercises?
 If so, be sure to contact us at Great Speech today.

-Looking for online speech therapy for rhotacism?
-Get started with an introductory call to discuss how a licensed speech and language pathologist can help your child improve their speech and pronunciation.
+Looking for online speech therapy for rhoticism?
+Get started with an introductory call to discuss how a licensed speech and language pathologist on our team can help your child improve their speech and pronunciation.